Old Cabinet Turned Industrial Liquor Cabinet/Bar Cart

 Then attach the railing to the cabinet.

-Now that the outside has some personality, I had to add some fun the the inside so I lined the back of the cabinet and the inside of the drawer with metallic copper contact paper that I found on amazon.
+Now that the outside had some personality, I had to add some fun the the inside so I lined the back of the cabinet and the inside of the drawer with metallic copper contact paper.

-I love the unexpected pattern and color on the inside and the small nobs were sprayed to match the railing on top.
+I love the unexpected pattern and color on the inside and the small knobs were sprayed to match the railing on top.